eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 - impl
 - itest

-#### gRPC Agent Connection responds to client with execution channel rx
+#### gRPC Agent Connection responds to client with from server channel rx
-`swdd~grpc-agent-connection-responds-with-execution-channel-rx~1`
+`swdd~grpc-agent-connection-responds-with-from-server-channel-rx~1`

 Status: approved

-The gRPC Agent Connection shall respond to the connection request of the gRPC Client with the receiving side of an Execution Command Channel.
+The gRPC Agent Connection shall respond to the connection request of the gRPC Client with the receiving side of an From Server Channel.

 Tags:
 - gRPCAgentConnection